FaeInterestingWorld/.github/profile/README.md

 FAEs and I-AGIs do not seem to exist yet.
 Some fictional examples of what they could resemble are Deepthought (Hitchhikers guide to the galaxy), and Minds (The Culture) — Artificial Super Intelligences with a distinct personas ranging from compassionate to eccentric.

+I-AGI from the Her by the end of movie.

 ---

 ### Testing the hypothesis